SANIUL-blackdragon/FUN-SCHOOL/py/python-mastery-guide.md

 ---

 ## Unit P25: Natural Language Processing Advanced

 ### P25.1 Unit Description
 This unit covers advanced natural language processing techniques using Python, including transformer models, sentiment analysis, and text generation.
+Students will learn to implement state-of-the-art NLP models and apply them to real-world problems.

 ### P25.2 Assessment Information
-- Written examination: __ hour __ minutes
+- Written examination: __ hours
 - __ marks
 - Calculators may not be used